DialogueMaker/plugin/docs/toolbar/README.md

 ### Create Conversation
 This button creates a ModuleScript that contains a [`Conversation`]() object, selects that ModuleScript, then runs the [Edit Conversation](#edit-server) script.

-This button is enabled if you are selecting an instance *and* not selecting a ModuleScript with a "DialogueMakerConversation" tag or a "DialogueMaker_Dialogue" tag.
+This button is enabled if you are selecting an instance *and* not selecting a ModuleScript with a "DialogueMakerConversationScript" tag or a "DialogueMaker_Dialogue" tag.

 ### Edit Conversation
 If the [Dialogue Editor](/docs/dialogue-editor-window/README.md) is closed, this button opens it.
 For convenience, this checks for a ModuleScript with a "DialogueMaker_Loader" tag in your game.
 If there isn't one, this button runs the [Initialize Client](#initialize-client) script.

 If the Dialogue Editor is open, this button closes the window.

-This button is enabled if you are currently a ModuleScript with a "DialogueMakerConversation" tag or a "DialogueMaker_Dialogue" tag.
+This button is enabled if you are currently a ModuleScript with a "DialogueMakerConversationScript" tag or a "DialogueMaker_Dialogue" tag.

 ### Initialize Client
 This creates a ModuleScript that contains a [`DialogueClient`]() object.
 To reduce friction, the location depends on if you already have a ModuleScript with a "DialogueMaker_Loader" tag.
 If you do, this button simply replaces that script with a new one.
 If you don't, this button creates one in your StarterPlayerScripts.